The Best Supplements To Take After Thyroid Removal

 You should understand that there is a difference between supporting your thyroid and supporting thyroid function.

-Most thyroid support supplements focus on helping your thyroid gland PRODUCE more thyroid hormone.
+Most thyroid support supplements focus on helping your thyroid gland produce more thyroid hormone.

 They do this by including ingredients that you can consider the building blocks of thyroid hormone.